phooky/Apple-410/docs/Apple 401 Plotter.md

 | 16 | Pen would go outside window    |

-IM0,31 turns on error checking; IM0,0 turns it off?
-This is referenced obliquely in part II of the manual.

 ## Unknown commands

 PK - ??? - no params/arb (Not in user reference)

 SP - ??? - 1 param ??
 Size Paper

 LF - ??? - 1 param ?
 0-9  Letter Font